Looking to save money on food for your next trip to Oahu? Find out the best cheap eats on Oahu that will satisfy any craving! Scroll to see them all!

 L&L Hawaiian Barbecue has lots of traditional Hawaiian meals.
 What I love about this place is that they completely stack their plates full of meat!

-Each plate comes with some scoops of rice, macaroni salad, and then the meat or seafood.
-If you don’t like macaroni salad, you can always substitute for salad.
+Each plate comes with some scoops of rice, macaroni salad, and then meat or seafood.
+If you don’t like macaroni salad, you can always substitute it for salad.
 Sometimes you can get fries on the side instead for a couple of cents extra.

 4. Ted’s Bakery